 - LPR devices to be operated under license-exempt conditions shall include technical provisions to limit the radiation in all directions regardless of the installation heights and reflecting material below the LPR.
-A practical technical solution to achieve this is to have Automatic Power Control (APC) implemented with a dynamic range of at least about 20 dB or an equivalent mitigation technique.
+A practical technical solution to achieve this is to have Adaptive Power Control (APC) implemented with a dynamic range of at least about 20 dB or an equivalent mitigation technique.
+The APC function for tilted operation shall provide the same mitigation control of sideways and vertical reflections as for LPR devices which point directly downward.
 APC as well as equivalent techniques for LPR devices are described in the Harmonised European Standard EN 302 729; - 2.
 RAS stations (a list of presently known sites is provided in Annex 3) shall be additionally protected as follows: - a) From 0 km up to 4 km radius around any RAS station, installation of LPR devices operating in 6.6 GHz, 24 GHz and 75 GHz bands shall be prohibited unless a special authorisation has been provided by the responsible national administration. - b) From 4 to 40 km around any RAS station, the antenna height of an LPR installation of devices operating in 6.6 GHz, 24 GHz and 75 GHz bands shall not exceed 15 m.